-Through 2009, octopuses have been managed as part of the "other species" complex, with catch reported only in the aggregate with sharks, squids, and sculpins.
-Due to increasing interest in retention of other species complex members, the North Pacific Fisheries Management Council is considering separate management for subgroups within this category.
-This appendix to the other species SAFE chapter was prepared to review available information that would be needed if the other species complex were to be split into separate components for future management.
-All octopus species would continue to be grouped into a species assemblage.
+Through 2010, octopuses were managed as part of the "other species" complex, with catch reported only in the aggregate along with sharks, squids, and sculpins.
+Due to increasing market interest, retention of some other species complex members is increasing.
+Beginning in 2011, the GOA fisheries management plan has been amended to provide separate management for sharks, sculpins, and octopus.
+In compliance with the reauthorized Magnuson-Stevens act, each group will have its own annual catch limit.
+This is the first assessment of the octopus complex independent from the other species group, and provides recommendations for annual catch limits for 2011 and 2012.

+All octopus species continue to be grouped into a species assemblage.
 At least seven species of octopus are found in the Gulf of Alaska (GOA).
-The species composition both of the natural community and the commercial harvest is not well documented, but recent research indicates that the Giant Pacific octopus Enteroctopus dofleini is most abundant in shelf waters and predominates in commercial catch.
-Octopuses are taken as incidental catch in trawl, longline, and pot fisheries throughout the GOA; the highest catch rates are from Pacific cod pot fisheries in the central and western GOA (statistical areas 610 and 630).
+The species composition both of the natural community and the commercial harvest is not well documented, but recent research indicates that the Giant Pacific octopus Enteroctopus dofleini is the most abundant octopus species in shelf waters and makes up the bulk of octopus catches in commercial fisheries.
+Octopuses are taken as incidental catch in trawl, longline, and pot fisheries throughout the GOA; a portion of the catch is retained or sold for human consumption or bait.
+The highest octopus catch rates are from Pacific cod pot fisheries in the central and western GOA (NMFS statistical areas 610 and 630).